lei-wang-link/lei-wang-link.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am currently a forth-year PhD student at the University of Florida, advised by Prof. [Jie Xu](https://jiexu.ece.ufl.edu/).
 Prior to that, I was a master student at the University of California, Los Angeles.
-My research interests focus on Edge Computing, Federated Learning and Large Langeuage Model Fine-tuning.
+My research interests focus on Edge Computing, Federated Learning and Large Language Model Fine-tuning.

 # 📝 Publications